marieagrapart/1-KAYAK-PROJECT-Data-Collection-and-Management/README.md

 You will need :
 - all the libraries in requirement.txt
-- Credendials for AWS S3 and RDS
+- Credendials for AWS S3 and RDS : one file "secrets.sh" for S3 credentials and "secrets.json" for RDS credentials

 ## Installing